The planar Tur\'an number of the seven-cycle: Lemmas for proving Theorem

 \end{proof}

-\begin{lemma} If $G$ is $2$-connected and $G\neq T_3$, then every incident face of any $T_3$ in $G$ has to have size at least $8$. \end{lemma}
+\begin{lemma} If $G$ is $2$-connected, $C_7$-free plane graph and $G\neq T_3$, then every incident face of any $T_3$ in $G$ has to be an $(8+)$-face. \end{lemma}

-\begin{proof} Let $f$ be a face incident to $T_3$.
+\begin{proof} Let $f$ be an exterior face of a $T_3$.
 For contradiction assume $|f|<8$.
 We know $f$ uses at most $2$ edges of $T_3$, otherwise we either have $G=T_3$ or $G$ being not $2$-connected.
-Let the exterior vertices of this $T_3$ be $a,b,c$.
+Let the vertices on the boundary of this $T_3$ be $a,b,c$.
 If $f$ uses two edges of $T_3$, WLOG $(ab),(bc)$, then $f-\{(ab),(bc)\}$ is a path with length at most $5$ and at least $2$ between $a,c$ and doesn't use any vertex of $T_3$ other than $a,c$.
 Since within $T_3$, $a,c$ has path of any length between $1$ and $5$, we can easily find a $7$-cycle.

 On the other hand, if $f$ uses only one edge of $T_3$, say $(ab)$, then $f$ has be incident to the other vertex $c$ (Figure \ref{fc}).
-If $f$ is not incident to $c$, then $f-\{(ab)\}$ is path between $a,b$ that uses no other vertex of $T_3$ and length from $2$ to $5$ and we can find a $7$-cycle.
+If $f$ is not incident to $c$, then $f-\{(ab)\}$ is a path between $a,b$ that uses no other vertex of $T_3$ with length between $2$ and $5$ and we can find a $7$-cycle.
 Suppose $f$ is incident to $c$, then $f$ must be the concatenation of three parts: edge $(a,b)$, path $l_2$, and path $l_1$.
 Observe that $l_2$ is a path with length at most $4$ and at least $2$ between $a,c$ and doesn't use any vertex of $T_3$ other than $a,c$.
 Thus we can find a $7$-cycle. \end{proof}

-\begin{lemma} Let $G$ be an embedded $2$ connected, $C_7$-free, planar graph on $n$ ($n\geq 8$) vertices with minimum degree $3$ and with any adjacent vertices having total degree at least $7$.
-Let $G'$ be the embedded planar graph obtained from $G$ by doing the replacement described in Lemma \ref{replacement}.
+\begin{lemma} Let $G'$ be a $2$-connected, $C_7$-free, plane graph on $n$ ($n\geq 8$) vertices with $\delta(G')\geq 3$ and with any adjacent vertices having total degree at least $7$.
+Let $G$ be the plane graph obtained from $G'$ by doing the replacement described in Lemma \ref{replacement}.
 Then,

 \end{lemma}